andrewbaxter/spaghettinuum/readme.md

 dig @149.248.205.99 yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r.s
 ```

-If you set your DNS resolver to `149.248.205.99` you can read my writings (WIP) in your browser at <https://yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r.s/5987>.
+If you set your DNS resolver to `149.248.205.99` you can read my writings (WIP) in your browser at <https://yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r.s/5987> (WIP - note SSL issues working with traditional infrastructure, discussed below).

 ## Resolver API